Other / mixed grade configuration · Naranja, FL

 What is the racial and ethnic makeup of Miami Macarthur Educational Center?

-The largest demographic group at Miami Macarthur Educational Center is Hispanic or Latino at 61.9%.
-The school serves a diverse student body in NARANJA, FL.
+The largest demographic group at Miami Macarthur Educational Center is Hispanic or Latino at 61.9% of enrollment, in Naranja, FL.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 50.1/100.

 What is the Resource Investment Index for Miami Macarthur Educational Center?

-Miami Macarthur Educational Center has a Resource Investment Index of 51/100 (C-) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Miami Macarthur Educational Center has a Resource Investment Index of 50/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page